 found in irrigated areas.

-Potable water costs significantly more than potable water.
-From January 2010 to December 2015, we saved just over $1 million by simply using recycled water instead of potable water in our irrigation and other areas that were appropriate!
+Potable water costs significantly more than recycled water.
+From January 2010 to December 2015, we saved just over $1 million by simply using recycled water instead of potable water in our irrigation and other appropriate areas!